 8. Her background check doesn’t meet your standards

 Don’t be scared by this list.
 I know it can seem intimidating, but the main point here is to make sure you are comfortable with your decision.
-By using a kind-of list to vet applicants, you eliminate people who just won’t work for your family.
+By using a nonnegotiable list to vet applicants, you eliminate people who just won’t work for your family.
 That’s a good thing!
 Even great nannies don’t fit every family’s needs and set of values.
 Finding that right nanny for your family will help ease your fears and worries about your kids and your home during the day.
 Peace of mind is invaluable.